The present perfect tense and the past perfect both show the order in which things happened in the past.

 The last example shows how the present perfect can also be used with modal verbs.
 Other examples:

-Maybe you’ve heard something that sounded like ‘wouda, (or woul-ov) couda/ov, or shoulda/ov.’
+Have heard English speakers say something that sounded like ‘wouda, (or woud of/ov) couda/ov, or shoulda/ov?’
 That’s how we normally pronounce ‘would have,’ ‘could have,’ and ‘should have.’
-(The ‘a’ or ‘ov/of’ sound is “reduced”-- pronounced softly and fast-- because we don’t stress that syllable.
+(The ‘a’ or ‘ov’ sound is “reduced”-- pronounced softly and fast-- because we don’t stress that syllable.)
 So “I would have gone if I could have” sounds like ‘I wouda gone if I coud of.’

 The present perfect tense (as well as the past perfect) is often used with ‘for’ a certain time or ‘since’ a date: